ppshobi/psonic/api-docs.md

 echo $ingest->connect();
 ```

-after conencting to Ingest channel you can call the following methods on it
+after connecting to Ingest channel you can call the following methods on it

 | Methods                                                                      |                                          Description                                           |
 | ---------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------: |